 {4}

-Find a way to incorporate everything you need to get dressed in the morning into one space.
-I moved all my undergarments to the closet and now I can jump out of the shower and the only stop I have to make is my closet for everything I need.
-It kills me now to have to get my PJs from the dresser!
-(Maybe I could add just one more bin…)
+in the closet and now I can jump out of the shower and the only stop I have to make is my closet for everything I need.

 Hang your pants on top.
 Nothing looks messier than the bottoms of all the shirts right in your face.
-Pants can be hung uniformly and all fall at about the same height which is more pleasing to the eye.
+Pants can be hung uniformly and all Fall at about the same height which is more pleasing to the eye.

 You can also consider lowering the hanging bar in part of your closet and adding additional shelving above it.
 The tops of the hangers all hanging at the same height (just below eye level) gives a much cleaner appearance.
-(Plus now you’ll have a place for those undergarments:)
+(Plus now you’ll have a place for those undergarments. 🙂

 Use all the same hangers!
 I used to jump at the chance to keep my hangers when the sales woman offered them because, hey, free hangers, right?
 I also used to be sucked in by beautiful colored hangers.
 I had three shades of pink, coral, white, all such pretty colors.
-However, they looked sloppy and mismatched!
-I finally changed them out for new ones and now they are all the same and make a huge difference!
+However, they looked sloppy and mismatched.
+I finally changed them out for new hangers

 You don’t even have to spend that much.
 I replaced all my husband’s hangers with these plastic ones from Target.
 At $2.99 for a pack of 18, it’s was really inexpensive.
 Using all the same color looks so neat and orderly.